vzurauskas/nereides-jackson/README.md

 ```

 ## Additional functionality
-If available functionality in the current version of Nereides is not enough, the developer can always fall back to jackson-databind.
+If available functionality in the current version of Nereid is not enough, the developer can always fall back to jackson-databind.
 Convert `Json` to `ObjectNode`, do what you need with it, and construct a new `Json`.
 ```java
 ObjectNode node = new SmartJson(json).objectNode();
 // Do stuff with node using Jackson's API.